agilepartner/craft-challenges/challenges/tech-radar.md

 Find details [here](https://info.thoughtworks.com/technology-radar-subscription.html).

 ## Why ?
 > We love to learn a lot of things and we want to be up to date, but unfortunately our cognitive resources are not infinite.
 That's why we need to organize our technology watch.
-Create your own radar is a good way to do so.
+Creating your own radar is a good way to do so.

 You can use it for many purposes :
 * Organize your technology watch